tichristian/Git-Tutorial/README.md

 () $ git branch -a

+To see what branch is tracking

+() $ git branch -vv

 If you want to make a local branch that will track a remote branch,

 () $ git branch -t my_local_branch origin/remote_branch